 10 Delicious Foods You Will Find When Spring Foraging In New Zealand

-2 comments
+3 comments

 Thyme is something to keep an eye out for when spring foraging in areas with dry soils and plenty of sun.
 You will start to see thyme on mass in Central Otago in spring, which is where we wild harvest thyme for our Chest Tonic.

 Thyme has beautiful purple flowers that smell amazing!
 You can use both the flower and the leaves in a variety of different ways.
-Flavour your cooking, infuse it into honey, or even infuse it in an apple cider vinegar to make a fragrant salad dressing.
+You can flavour your cooking, infuse it into honey, or even infuse it in an apple cider vinegar to make a fragrant salad dressing.
 Thyme is an amazing immune supporting plant that can be taken as a fresh tea to help support your respiratory system - which may be helpful with the change in seasons.

-2 Nettle
+2. Nettle

-If you are spring foraging you are highly likely to come across some nettle because it grows prolifically.
+If you are spring foraging you are highly likely to come across some stinging nettle because it grows prolifically.
 Nettle provides you with vitamins and essential minerals that you need daily.
 It’s also high in plant-based iron and chlorophyll, which can help with supporting energy levels and your detoxification pathways.

 Nettle can be thrown into your vinegars to help with mineral absorption, stir-fried, or added to your scrambled eggs to increase your zinc intake.
 Dried nettle can be added to baking, home made crackers and bread.
-To keep things simple you could just add fresh nettle leaves to hot water for a mineral boost - adding heat removes the sting.
+To keep things simple you could just add fresh nettle leaves to hot water for a mineral boost (adding heat removes the sting).
 If you wanted a delicious introduction to nettle you could try our Daily Boost Tonic which has the added benefits of rosehips and kawakawa

-3 Plantain
+3. Plantain

 Plantain is coming up on our farm in Mihiwaka and this lovely plant supports not only your respiratory system but also your skin.
 Both broadleaf (Plantago major) and narrowleaf (Plantago lanceolata) plantain can be added to salads, or infused into oils to help with irritated or itchy skin.
 The seed heads contain psyllium (the fibre bulking agent) that can be used for supporting digestion.

-4 Chickweed
+4. Chickweed

 Foraging in spring means you’re bound to find some chickweed.
 With oval leaves and small white flowers, chickweed is prolific once it starts growing.
 Spring is the perfect time to add it to your salads, pestos or even as a fresh tea to help with mineral intake.
-The best way to harvest chickweed is to cut it from the base that way you don’t get dirt in your salads.
+The best way to harvest chickweed is to cut it from the base, that way you don’t get dirt in your salads.

 chickweed

-5 Cleavers
+5. Cleavers

 Cleavers is that sticky plant you may have thrown on your siblings or people at school when you were young.
 It has an amazing ability to stick to clothes and actually helped with the invention of velcro.